-I am fortunate to have a lavender farm in my neighbourhood and they have amazing culinary lavender in stock at all times!
-Although growing and harvesting your own lavender is just fine too, as long as it has not been exposed to any chemicals during the growing process.
+I am fortunate to have a lavender farm in my neighbourhood, and they have amazing culinary lavender in stock at all times!
+Although growing and harvesting your own lavender is just fine too, as long as it has not been exposed to any chemicals.

 - 2 cups whole milk